CYBER RISK SELF-ASSESSMENT CHECKLIST

 -Are you performing security testing through security audits and penetration scanning?

--Are you ensuring physical security of systems and facilities?
+-Are you ensuring the physical security of systems and facilities?

 -Are you maintaining operational management through the review of all log files, ensuring systems backups with periodic data restores and reporting any known issues or risks?